afry33/afry33/README.md

 **Data Analyst | Developer | Designer** 👾

 ## About Me
 Welcome to my GitHub portfolio!
-I specialize in data analysis, web development, and 3D modeling.
+I am a passionate data analyst and developer with experience in data science, web development, and 3D modeling.
+I am currently pursuing a **Master of Science in Data Science** at **Illinois Institute of Technology** and hold a **Bachelor of Science in Interdisciplinary Studies: Computer Science & Literature** from **University of Central Florida**.
+I have worked on multiple data projects, focusing on analytics, visualization, and predictive modeling.

 ## Projects